Certified Defense to Image Transformations via Randomized Smoothing: Experiment Details

 The intuition behind the Gaussian blur is that many artifacts, such as the interpolation error are have high frequencies.
 The blur acts as a low-pass filter and discards high frequency noise.
 This does not strongly impact the classification accuracy, but drastically reduces the error estimate and therefore the amount of noise that needs to be added for robust classification.
 The filter is parameterized by $\sigma_{b}$ and the filter size $s_{b}$.
 Formally the filter is a convolution with a filter matrix $F \in \mathbb{R}^{s_b \times s_b}$.
 Each entry in $F$ is filled with values of a two dimensional Gaussian distribution centered at the center of the matrix and evaluated at the center of the entry.
 Afterwards the matrix is normalized such that $\sum_{i, j}, F_{i, j} = 1$.

 In the error estimation and inference we use the same prepossessing as during training.

-\paragraph{MNIST} For MNIST we use a ResNet-18 (that takes a single color channel in the input layer), which we trained with $\sigma=0.3$, PGD step size $0.2$, batch size $1024$, and initial learning rate $0.01$ over 180 epochs, lowering the learning rate every 60 epochs.
-For data augmentation we used rotations in $[-30, 30]$, $[-180, 180]$ degrees and translations of $\pm 50\%$ for each model respectively.
-For the Gaussian blur we use $\sigma_{b} = 2.0$ with filter size $s_{b} = 5$.
+\paragraph{MNIST} For MNIST we use a ResNet-18 (that takes a single color channel in the input layer), which we trained with PGD step size $0.2$, batch size $1024$, and initial learning rate $0.01$ over 180 epochs, lowering the learning rate every 60 epochs.
+For \methodGlobalD we use $\sigma=0.22$ and data augmentation with rotations in $[-90, 90]$ degrees for the rotation model and $\sigma = 0.3$ and random translations of $\pm 50\%$ for the translation model.
+For the Gaussian blur we use $\sigma_{b} = 2.0$ with filter size $s_{b} = 5$ on all models.

-\paragraph{CIFAR-10 \& German Traffic Sign Recognition Benchmark (GTSRB)} For both datasets we use a ResNet-18 trained on $32 \times 32$ images.
-We use the same pipeline as for ImageNet, but with $\sigma = 0.12$, PGD step size $0.25$, batch size 128, and lowered the learning rate every 70 epochs over 500 total epochs.
-For both datasets we used data augmentation with $\pm 30$ degree rotations.
+For \methodGlobalx we use a model trained with $\sigma=0.15$ for rotations and but the same translation model.

+\paragraph{CIFAR-10} For \methodGlobalD we train a ResNet-110 with batch size 256, $\sigma=0.25$ and random rotations in $[-60, 60]$ as well as \textsc{SmoothAdv}\textsubscript{\textsc{PGD}} with $m=1$ samples, $t=8$ steps and warmup of 10 epochs for a perturbation size of $0.5$.
+We train over 150 epochs and lower the learning rate every 50 steps.
 For the Gaussian blur we use $\sigma_{b} = 1.0$ and $s_{b} = 5$.

+For \methodGlobalx we use $\sigma=0.12$, perturbation size of $0.25$, $m=8$ and $t=1$ and keep other parameters the same.
+Both variants take about 17 minutes per epoch on a single GeForce RTX 2080 Tis.

 \paragraph{(Restricted) ImageNet} We trained with a batch size of 400 for 90 epochs using stochastic gradient decent with a learning rate starting at 0.1, which is decreased by a factor 10 every 30 epochs.
+On both datasets , we used $\sigma = 0.5$ and PGD step size $1.0$, as well as $\sigma_{b} = 2.0$ and $s_{b} = 5$.
+For Restricted ImageNet we train with random rotation in $[-60, 60]$ and for ImageNet in $[-30, 30]$.